-The map of $L$ values is based on 712830 detected events, but does not explicitly contain the information on their individual properties.
+The $L$ values map is based on 712830 detected events but does not explicitly contain the information on their individual properties.
 These $L$ are based on the likelihood of the model assuming an astrophysical neutrino source in a given direction with a power-law spectrum.
-Therefore they accumulate information about arrival directions and energies of neutrinos in an area of the sky over the entire observational period of seven years.
-Note that the probability of an event being astrophysical and not caused by the atmospheric background grows with energy, and this dependency was included in the calculation of the likelihood \citep{icecubecollaborationAllskySearchTimeintegrated2017}.
-The likelihood is further influenced by the neutrino energies through the energy-dependent angular resolution and sensitivity of IceCube.
+Therefore, they accumulate information about arrival directions and energies of neutrinos in an area of the sky over the entire observational period of seven years.
+Note that the probability that an event has an astrophysical origin and is not caused by the atmospheric background grows with energy.
+This dependency was included in the calculation of the likelihood \citep{icecubecollaborationAllskySearchTimeintegrated2017}.
+The neutrino energies further influence the likelihood through the energy-dependent angular resolution and sensitivity of IceCube.
 The effective area, reported in \citet{icecubecollaborationAllskyPointsourceIceCube}, is generally larger for more energetic particles, and steeply falls below $\sim 10$~TeV.
 The angular resolution is roughly $0.5^\circ$ at energies above 100~TeV, and increases for less energetic neutrinos.
-The distance between neighbouring pixels in the grid is about $0.1^\circ$, several times smaller than the highest achieved resolution; therefore we do not perform any additional oversampling or interpolation.
-We drop the Southern sky (declination $\delta < -5^\circ$) from our analysis due to a heavily degraded sensitivity of IceCube to astrophysical neutrinos in that range in the muon-track channel; this effect is discussed in \citep{icecubecollaborationAllskySearchTimeintegrated2017}.
-Further in this paper we refer to the $\delta>-5^\circ$ range as the Northern sky.
+The distance between neighbouring pixels in the grid is about $0.1^\circ$, several times smaller than the highest achieved resolution; therefore, we do not perform any additional oversampling or interpolation.
+We exclude the Southern sky (declination $\delta < -5^\circ$) from our analysis.
+The sensitivity of IceCube to astrophysical neutrinos in this range, above the horizon when observed from the South Pole, is heavily degraded; see discussion of the effect in \citep{icecubecollaborationAllskySearchTimeintegrated2017}.
+Further in this work, we refer to the $\delta>-5^\circ$ range as the Northern sky.
 This area of the map is influenced by 422791 individual detection events \citep{icecubecollaborationAllskySearchTimeintegrated2017}.